zNaLa/docs/docs/Mobile troubleshooting.md

 [Click here](https://support.google.com/chrome/answer/95464) to learn how to open an Incognito Tab.

-If all of these don't fix your issue, please go to [Miscellaneous Help](/misc_help).
+If all of these don't fix your issue, please go to [Get Support](/get_support) section.